dfelinto/blender-manual/manual/modeling/geometry_nodes/point/distribute_points_on_faces.rst

 .. figure:: /images/modeling_geometry-nodes_point_point-distribute_node.png
    :align: right

-   The Distribute Points on Faces Node.
+   The Distribute Points on Faces node.

 The *Distribute Points on Faces* node places points on the surface of the input geometry object.
 Point, corner and polygon attributes of the input geometry are transferred to the generated points.
 That includes vertex weights and UV maps.
 Additionally, the node has *Normal* and *Rotation* outputs.

-The node also generates a "Random ID" output, which is an identifier for each point used for stability when the mesh is deformed or the density changes, used in the :doc:`/modeling/geometry_nodes/utilities/random_value` and :doc:`Instance on Points </modeling/geometry_nodes/instances/instance_on_points>` nodes.

 Inputs
 ======